 In the 1960's a huge dam was built on the Nile close to Aswan in southern Egypt; the resulting lake flooded some 5,250 sq. kilometres of the Nile valley creating one of the biggest manmade lakes in the world.
 It’s hard to comprehend how big Lake Nasser really is; for example, the flying distance between London Heathrow airport and Cairo airport is 3,524km – the shoreline of Lake Nasser is 7,844km twice that distance!

-Go to: Lake Nasser Small Boat Safari or Nile Perch Fishing
+Go to: Lake Nasser Small Boat Safari and Nile Perch Fishing

 The West bank of the lake has vast stretches of shallow shore line which attracts wild birds.
 In contrast, the East bank is scenically different, mostly made up of wild and rugged desert landscapes where the Nile has pushed up against a range of mountains on its way north to the Mediterranean Sea.